9

 The approval process steps in Salesforce consist of one or more steps.
 Every approval step contains its criteria and Approvers.
 Approval Steps are given step numbers to identify the hierarchy in which the approval steps should be executed.

-Every step consists of a criterion that qualifies whether the record needs to get into this step for approval or not.
-If the record does not fulfill the criteria for any step except the first step then the record gets approved and executes Final Approval actions after it.
+Every step includes a criterion that determines whether the record should proceed to this step for approval.
+If the record does not meet the criteria for approval at any step except the first, it is automatically approved and executes Final Approval actions afterward.

 Who Can Be the Approvers in the Approval Process?